 In the end, this is up to you—but there are some things to consider.
 The state law dictates what can and cannot happen in a will or trust, so without fully understanding the law on your own, you are gambling with what could happen to your assets.
 Some people are not allowed to be your personal representative, trustee, health care surrogate, and more.
 For example, in the state of Florida, a personal representative must be related to you by either marriage or blood.
 When these people choose a friend to handle the issue, they are not legally allowed to serve.
 By working with an attorney, you are much less likely to face issues like this.

 If you have a complex financial or family situation, a lawyer can surely guide you through this and help ensure that everything is smooth.
 For example, anyone in a second marriage, business owners, those with minor children, and so on should call an attorney for help.

 We want Covington residents to feel a peace of mind as they move through life knowing that their loved ones will be taken care of when they are gone.
-If you would like to feel that comfort for yourself, it’s time to call Law Offices of Shannon C. Smith.
+If you would like to feel that comfort for yourself, it’s time to call Smith Law.
 We look forward to helping you prepare for the future with full knowledge and understanding of Kentucky’s laws.
 Reach out now and schedule your consultation!